LeonCanek/LeonCanek2024/README.md

 :)
 36 years old
-Taken my first steps in the path of professional development
+Taken my first steps in the path of professional development I am looking for a junior job related to machine learning
 <!-- TO DO: add more details about me later -->